We all need some fun road trip games to play in the car.

 Want to make it more interesting?
 Ask for 2 words from each player.
 Or require that words must have the letters in the same order as they appear on the plate.
 Or maybe ask for names that contain the letters.
 Or geographical features or locations.
 This is a great game to expand and reinforce that vocabulary and it’s also a fun tool to encourage improvement in your kids’ spelling.
 Practice being erudite!

-This has got to be my kids’ favorite games to play in the car.
+This has got to be one of my kids’ favorite car ride games.

 I’ll admit, this one’s weird and I’m openly throwing my husband under the bus for coming up with it.

 But as a guy who does a lot of solo driving and often gets bored with long drives, he’s started to look to the right-hand side of the road.
 When you really look at it, it’s startling to realize the amount of usable stuff that sits abandoned on the side of the road.